French First Lady shuns TV job, regrets Royal tweet

-PARIS France's "First Lady" is dropping plans to relaunch a TV career but says she will not quit as a journalist at Paris Match magazine as she wants to raise her children without depending on President Francois Hollande for money.
+PARIS France's "First Lady" is dropping plans to relaunch a TV career but says that she will not quit as a journalist at Paris Match magazine because she wants to raise her children without depending on President Francois Hollande for money.

 Valerie Trierweiler, whose debut in the role of presidential partner was marred when she took a political swipe at the woman who had four children with Hollande, said in an interview she regretted that faux-pas and was still finding her way.